 23 November – 6 January, Hyde Park

 Winter Wonderland is an annual event that marks the start of Christmas in London.
 As soon as those gates open and the lights are lit, everything starts to feel a little more magical.
 There are so many things to do, including ice-skating, rides, and several different food and drink stands serving seasonal treats like mulled wine and toasted nuts and marshmallows.
 If you want to attend a show, they have everything from a circus complete with big top tent to a comedy club featuring some of the UK’s best stand ups.
-You can find out more and buy tickets here.

 9 November – 27 December, Southbank

 Part of Wintertime on the Southbank, this Christmas market is a brilliant festive event that happens every year.
 The perfect opportunity to buy gifts for friends and family, try food from around the world, and enjoy the festive music and twinkling lights, this market is held on the banks of the Thames so we suggest you wrap up very warm to enjoy an evening of Christmas fun.
-You can find out more about the Winter Market here.